When to Self-Host Your LLM: Enterprise Security Guide

 The Enterprise Data Paradox: Every Prompt Is a Security Decision

 Most engineering teams don't think about this.
 They're focused on velocity, on shipping features, on reducing cognitive load.
-And honestly?
 That's their job.
-Security implications shouldn't be their primary concern when they're debugging authentication middleware at 2 AM.
+Security implications shouldn't be top of mind for someone debugging authentication middleware at 2 AM.
+But someone in the organization does need to be thinking about it.

 What Actually Happens to Your Prompts (And Why You Should Care)